-So, from next financial year (19-20), it is much harder to get losses from your rental onto your personal tax return.
-And therefore, goodbye tax refund for some; less refund for others.
+So, from 19/20 financial year it is much harder to get losses from your rental onto your personal tax return.
+And therefore, goodbye tax refund for most; less refund for others.
 Rents will likely rise as investors can't get a tax refund to the same degree.
 Some investors will opt to sell.
 Others will be able to grow their portfolio.

 So, what does that mean?

 Accounting for your rental residential investment property; specialised property tax advice.
 Buy me a coffee!